MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 ### Failure when trying to enable guest management

-When trying to run this command to enable guest management, you see the following error:
+When trying to run the command to enable guest management, you see the following error:

 **Error:** `Deployment failed.
 Correlation ID: 5d0c4921-78e0-4493-af16-dffee5cbf9d8.
 VM Spec validation failed for guest agent provisioning: Invalid managed identity.
 A system-assigned managed identity must be enabled in parent resource: Invalid Configuration`